 Dr. Kelly was born and raised in New York City.
-Upon graduating Stuyvesant High School, he moved to Washington, DC.
-He attended Georgetown University, majoring in biology with a minor in philosophy.
-After graduating college, he attended Georgetown for medical school, where he became interested in Ophthalmology.
-Moving back to New York, he matched at North Shore/Long Island Jewish for residency.
-He served as chief resident, and was responsible for interviewing prospective residents.
+Upon graduating Stuyvesant High School, he moved to Washington, D.C., where he attended Georgetown University, majoring in biology with a minor in philosophy.
+After graduating college, he attended Georgetown for medical school, where he became interested in ophthalmology.
+After moving back to New York, Dr. Kelly matched at North Shore/Long Island Jewish for residency, where he served as chief resident and interviewed prospective residents.

 Undergraduate: BS, Georgetown University